CiteWorks Studio

 In personal finance, trust carries extra weight.
 People want guidance that feels proven, balanced, and credible before they try a new tool.

-What the Brand Needed
+What the brand needed

 The app did not simply need more rankings.
 It needed stronger visibility in the places where product decisions are actually influenced.
 That meant improving three practical signals: